QazmoQwerty/trex/docs/trex-spec.md

 ### Newlines

-A newline is converted into a terminator is the token before it is one of the following:
+A newline is converted into a terminator is either the current token is inside parenthesis *or* the token before it is one of the following:

 * an *identifier*
 * a *literal*